felipe-lobel/lobel-portfolio/_projects/e-work-in-progress.md

 order: 3

 papers:
-    - title: The Socio-Economic Effects of Large-Scale Subsidized Housing Program
+    - title: The Socio-Economic Effects of a Large-Scale Subsidized Housing Program
       link:
       byline: "with Hadar Aviv and Winnie Van Dijk"
       status: